TheRealVSSVSSN/SunnyRP/Example_Frameworks/NoPixelServer/docs.md

 - Added radius constant to blackjack table locator and corrected prop name outputs.
 - Moved animation dictionary cleanup outside the dealer creation loop to prevent missing animation issues.
 - Converted global state to local variables and tightened betting validation on the server.

+## Banking
+- Migrated to `fxmanifest.lua` and removed legacy `__resource.lua`.
+- Added robust server-side validation for deposits, withdrawals, and transfers.
+- Updated client scripts to use `CreateThread`/`Wait` and corrected player validation logic.
+- Cleaned NUI JavaScript by removing duplicate functions and unused variables.